-How to Get Financially Prepared for Adoption
+How to Prepare for Adoption

-by | Apr 11, 2019 | Adoptive Families Blog
+by | Sep 1, 2024 | Adoptive Families Blog

-Raising a child, whether adopted or not, comes with several costs.
+Additionally, raising a child, whether adopted or not, comes with several costs.
 Paying for childcare, health expenses, and saving for their future all add up to a significant amount.
 The most recent data from the US Department of Agriculture estimates the total cost of raising a child at more than $233,000.
 Going through the adoption process adds to the overall expense, making it necessary to prepare for adoption in advance.
 Knowing the costs of various types of adoptions and the financing options available can help ease the financial burden of adopting a child.

-Types of Adoption and the Costs Involved
+Learn About the Types of Adoption and the Costs Involved

 Several different types of adoptions are available to parents looking to add to their family.
 Each carries its own cost as well as specific processes to follow, all which should be considered as prospective adoptive parents.